Cuántos Mililitros Es Un Litro

 The simple answer is: There are 1000 milliliters (mL) in 1 liter (L).

 This conversion is based on the metric system's decimal prefixes.
-The prefix "milli" means one-thousandth (1/1000).
-Therefore, a milliliter is one-thousandth of a liter.
-This means that 1 liter can be divided into 1000 equal parts, each representing 1 milliliter.
+Which means the prefix "milli" means one-thousandth (1/1000).
+Which means, a milliliter is one-thousandth of a liter.
+What this tells us is 1 liter can be divided into 1000 equal parts, each representing 1 milliliter.

 Practical Applications: Where are Liter and Milliliter Conversions Used?